-The AV-15 provides a scope trigger output to support bench testing.
-The AV-15 is supplied with a MCX to BNC female adapter cable for connection to an oscilloscopes trigger input.
+The AV-17 provides a scope trigger output to support bench testing.
+The AV-17 is supplied with a MCX to BNC female adapter to allow connection to an oscilloscopes trigger input.
 The nominal output is 3.3 volt with 270 ohm source impedance.
 It's best to use a high impedance scope input but a 50 ohm input will not cause harm.

-$\{\}$ signifies new AV15 command not in AV-10
+() signifies new AV17 command not in the AV-10 or AV-15

-Note 1; when testing do not overload the AV-15 front end.
-The AV-15 was designed for input signals to the antenna port of +20db or less.
-When testing with the AV15, stay 3 foot or more away from the DME and transponder antennas, and a couple feet or more from Comm antennas.
+Note 1; when testing do not overload the AV-17 front end.
+The AV-17 was designed for input signals to the antenna port of +20db or less.
+When testing with the AV17, stay 3 foot or more away from the DME and transponder antennas, and a couple feet or more from Comm antennas.
 To perform direct connect transponder testing, 40 db or more, of power appropriate, attenuation MUST be used.
-Sun offers an optional 25 watt 40 db attenuator.
+Sun offers an optional 25 watt 40 db attenuator kit.